"Beauty" is in the Eye of the Beholder

 Also people knew what the breed was.....for the most part.
 "Is that an English Sheepdog?" was a constant question.
 Slowly the breed fell out of favor.
 Granted, they were never as popular as Goldies, Labs and Huskies....but they are around.

 Where I live, Northampton, United Kingdom, you just don't see an old English.
 We have seen one other in our town, and that was ages ago.
 So, whenever we walked with our beloved Katy folks would stop and say "Isn't she beautiful!" kids would shout "Oh look at that dulux dog" Consequently she used to expect folks to pay homage to her when she was out she used to come back very grumpy if no one had.
 My little yorkie didn't get a look in.
 I cant wait for our new puppy and for her to be old enough to take out.
-My Husband wont go for walks with me and yorkie at the moment as people who recognise us ask where our Katy is and it is too painful...
-Crying or Very sad
+My Husband wont go for walks with me and yorkie at the moment as people who recognise us ask where our Katy is and it is too painful... :cry:

 I think that is wonderful and for some reason sheepies do cause a lot of comments.
 Plus they love the extra pats from there adoring public.

-Go dixie, Go Bosley.
-Very Happy
+Go dixie, Go Bosley. :D

 Definitely a chick magnet!